 Bi-annual physical examinations of the heart, lungs, body temperature, weight, and other general conditions are highly recommended by veterinarians.
 Like dogs, a distemper booster and a rabies vaccine should be given annually.
 Also, just like with dogs, heartworm and flea preventatives are highly recommended, even if the ferret never goes outside.

 Medical conditions commonly observed in ferrets include:

-- Heartworms/Fleas: Ferrets, like cats and dogs, can become infested with heartworms and fleas.
+- Heartworms/Fleas: Ferrets, like cats and dogs, can become infected with heartworms and fleas.
 Ferrets should be kept on heartworm/flea preventives as directed by your veterinarian.

-- Epizootic Catarrhal Enteritis (ECE): Also commonly known as “green slim disease”.
+- Epizootic Catarrhal Enteritis (ECE): Also commonly known as “green slim disease.”
 The signs of ECE range from vomiting and a soft, green, mucous-coated stool to bloody diarrhea.
-An existing ferret in the home is susceptible to contracting the disease by the introduction of new ferrets.
-It is highly recommended that any new ferrets be quarantined for no less than three weeks before introduction (and if possible, in a separate house).
+An existing ferret in the home is susceptible to contracting the disease from the introduction of new ferrets.
+It is highly recommended that any new ferrets be quarantined for no less than three weeks before introduction (and, if possible, in a separate house).

 - Distemper: Distemper is a contagious disease caused by the canine distemper virus.
 The virus can be transmitted directly to ferrets from infected animals such as dogs, foxes, raccoons, and other ferrets.
 Contact with infected material such as shoes or clothing can also spread the disease.
 Annual vaccination is recommended to minimize the risk of your ferret contracting the virus.

 - Exotic animal care course notes from Lincoln Memorial University Veterinary Medical Technology courses.